microsoft/FluidFramework/packages/tools/client-debugger/client-debugger-view/README.md

 -   Currently, the view offers no data editing affordances.
 At the very least for "simple" data, we should allow users to edit data in place.
     -   This could be especially valuable during the prototyping state of an application.

-### Audience View TODOs

--   Add a way to view the history of changes.

 <!-- AUTO-GENERATED-CONTENT:START (README_API_DOCS_SECTION:includeHeading=TRUE) -->

 ## API Documentation